Aempyre/lake-missoula/README.md

   1. Clone the repository to your machine:
       * On the command line, get into the directory you want to be the *parent* of the project directory.
       * Do:  git clone https://github.com/Aempyre/lake-missoula.git

   2. Build and run the docker client:
+      * Open a docker quickstart command line.
+        ( your standard command line box may not be configured for docker )
       * cd into the dockerclient directory.
+        (like cd   c/Users/worterschmidt/areas_of_interest/projects_troutmoon/test/lake-missoula/dockerclient )
       * docker build --tag "fizzbuzz-dockerclient" .
-        (make sure you have that trailing dot!)
+        ( make sure you have that trailing dot! )
+        ( and ignore if you get this message:
+          "SECURITY WARNING: You are building a Docker image from Windows against a
+           non-Windows Docker host.
+All files and directories added to build context
+           will have '-rwxr-xr-x' permissions.
+It is recommended to double check and
+           reset permissions for sensitive files and directories.)
       * docker run fizzbuzz-dockerclient

   3. Buld and run the bonus client: